National Standard.

 FRBH accreditation:

-- Does not evaluate individual clinicians or providers
+• Does not evaluate individual clinicians, providers, or personnel

-- Does not replace statutory or regulatory requirements
+• Does not replace statutory, regulatory, or employment requirements

-- Does not evaluate individual employee mental health conditions
+• Does not evaluate individual workforce mental health conditions

-- Does not access or review employee medical records, counseling documentation, or protected personal health information
+• Does not access, review, or maintain employee medical records, counseling documentation, or protected personal health information

-FRBH accreditation evaluates organizational systems designed to manage occupational psychological hazard exposure.
+FRBH accreditation evaluates organizational workforce protection systems designed to manage occupational psychological hazard exposure.

 Participation in behavioral health services remains voluntary for individual responders.